We suggest that you start with our Privacy Commitment, which provides a summary of our customer privacy practices.

 TELUS WISE (Wise Internet and Smartphone Education) is an industry-leading educational program on Internet and Smartphone safety that builds on TELUS' track record of partnering with the Canadian Centre for Child Protection to offer similar educational information to Canadians.
 TELUS is introducing this program to our business customers for the benefit of their employees and their families.

-2015 saw an increase, globally, in the number of articles, discussions and political debates about disclosures of personal information to government organizations for law enforcement purposes.
-Accurate information about the nature and volume of requests private companies receive from law enforcement for the personal information of Canadians helps inform this ongoing discussion and thus shape our country's privacy landscape.
-It is in that spirit that we once again provide this information in a readily-accessible annual document.
-This year marks the third year that we have contributed in this way to the privacy dialogue; we are proud of our record of being transparent with our customers about how we respectfully handle and secure their data.
+In 2016, there was continued global discussion about disclosures of personal information to government organizations for law enforcement purposes.
+Accurate information about the nature and volume of personal information requests by law enforcement to private companies helps inform this ongoing discussion, and will shape our country’s privacy landscape.
+It is in that spirit that we provide our fourth annual transparency report, which provides insight into our approach responding to requests as well as the volume and types of requests we receive.
+We are proud of our record of openly sharing with our customers the details about how we respectfully handle and secure their data.